rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `description`: The description of the array field being rendered.
 - `idSchema`: The idSchema of the array field in the hierarchy.
+- `schema`: The schema object for this array field.
 - `uiSchema`: The uiSchema object for this array field.
 - `registry`: The `registry` object.